qualityshepherd/brine/assets/posts/southern_coast.md

  2d6 | Freemoon Forest Encounters
 :---:|:--------------------
  2   | **Shadow Dragon** An ancient dragon that is nearly indistinguishable from natural shadows.
 Only visible when breathing fire, at twilight, or when it wishes to be.
 It communes with the imprisoned Hag Kalg through shadow-speech.
- 3   | 2d6 **Druid Followers** demand an offering.
+ 3   | **Druid Followers** (2d6) demand an offering.
- 4   | d6+1 **Redcaps** If you see one, it's because they want you to or you're marked.
+ 4   | **Redcaps** (d6+1) If you see one, it's because they want you to or you're marked.
 Once they outnumber you, out come the razors.
 Fresh blood for their caps!
 These are getting drunk and throwing an axe at a mortal tied to a rotting stump.
 First one to "hit" loses.
 The more they drink the closer they get.
  5   | **Lamp Boy** A small figure with silver coins for eyes and a darkened brass lamp beckons silently for the party to follow.
-It has been commissioned by Lady Goodknight, to lead them to the Fae Court for judgment.
+It has been commissioned by Lady Goodknight, to lead outsiders to the Fae Court for judgment.
  6   | **Fae Court** The air shimmers and a court materializes around the party.
 They are immediately found guilty of stealing a fae trinket and banished from Freemoon Forest.
 Roll d6 for their task: <ul style="margin-bottom: 0px;"><li>1-2: Return the Nymph's Tear from The River [#0502] </li><li>3-4: Retrieve the Sylph Ring from the shipwreck [#1508] </li><li>5-6: Recover the Dryad's Branch from the Boat Hag [#1506]</li></ul>
  7   | **Sculpture Garden** with dozens of lifelike stone statues, including a mesmerizing medusa sculpture... reflected in a full length mirror just beside her.
  8   | **Wailing Trees** mournful cries echo through the ancient woods.
 Those who hear become despondent and have a 2 in 6 chance of sleeplessness from haunting nightmares that last d6 nights.
- 9   | 3d6 **Moonlight Mushrooms**, a very rare and valuable fungi.
+ 9   | **Moonlight Mushrooms** (3d6), a very rare and valuable fungi.
 If consumed, they offer visions of near future events, at the cost of a single sleepless night and pains from deep laughter.
  10  | **Enchanted Clearing** A perfect circle of glowing fae flowers.
-Their nectar grants visions but picking them risks the wrath of their caretaker: a dryad who trades fairly but punishes theft with eternal servitude.
+Their nectar grants visions but picking them risks the wrath of their caretaker: a Dryad (`Ancient, Patient, Vengeful`) who trades fairly but punishes theft with eternal servitude.
  11+ | No encounter

 **Twilight Sands** As day transitions into night, shifting dunes and pristine white grains shimmer with an incorporeal glow.
 This landscape presents a mystical spectacle where reality blurs and secrets are laid bare.
 Despite its brilliancy, the sand is surprisingly cold to the touch.
 But it reflects and amplifies the sun's rays with mesmerizing and blinding affect... perhaps _literally_ if gazing too long.